MuzX9p088KKe/Amazon_Vine_Analysis/README.md

 Although there is a difference of 11.5% of 5-star ratings between regular and vine reviews, it is worth noting that Vine reviews only account for .03% of total reviews.
 The sample size being this much smaller may have skewed the results for the paid reviews ratings.

+It seems, as far as this analysis is concerned, that Vine reviewers tend to give less 5-star ratings than unpaid reviewers.

 Further analysis is needed to get a better grasp of whether or not the Vine program causes a rating bias.
 Options include the following:

 - Test all categories rather than only the automotive reviews.
 - Check for bias among all other ratings as well rather than only 5-star reviews.
 - Look at differences between the amount of Vine reviews across categories.